org-arl/unet-blog/_posts/2020-12-06-converting-your-laptop-to-a-janus-modem-using-unetaudio.md

   RTU ⤇ 31

 [org.arl.unet.phy.PhysicalParam]
-  busy ⤇ false
   maxPowerLevel ⤇ 0.0
   minPowerLevel ⤇ -138.0
   propagationSpeed = 1500.0
-  refPowerLevel ⤇ 0.0
   rxEnable = true
-  rxSensitivity ⤇ 0.0
-  time = 4167772
-  timestampedTxDelay = 1.0

 [org.arl.yoda.ModemParam]
   adcrate ⤇ 48000.0
-  bbsblk ⤇ 6000
-  bbscnt = 0
-  bpfilter = true
-  clockCalib = 1.0
   dacrate ⤇ 96000.0
-  downconvRatio = 4.0
-  fan = false
-  fanctl = 45.0
   fullduplex = false
-  gain = 0.0
-  hpc = false
-  inhibit = 120
-  isc = true
   loopback = false
   model ⤇ Unet audio
-  mute = true
-  noise ⤇ -105.6
-  npulses = 1
-  pbsblk = 65536
-  pbscnt = 0
-  post = null
-  poweramp = false
-  preamp = true
-  pulsedelay = 0
-  serial ⤇ unetaudio
-  standby = 15
-  upconvRatio ⤇ 8.0
   vendor ⤇ UnetStack
-  voltage ⤇ 0.0
-  wakeupdelay = 400
-  wakeuplen = 8000
 ```

-> NOTE: For brevity, we have omitted the baseband service and scheduler service parameters in the listing above.
+> NOTE: For brevity, we have omitted the baseband service, scheduler service parameters and some of the non-relevant parameters in the listings given in this article.
 Even then, there are many parameters that allow you to configure the SDOAM.
 We cannot cover each parameter in detail here, but we encourage you to explore the help pages for the parameters by simply typing `help phy` followed by the parameter name.

 Unet audio defines three types of frames: